Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Methods

 Some systems do not have shape parameter terms in their saltation matrices or do not have enough to sufficiently improve stability.
 In these cases, we can change the trajectory of the system itself so that the timing, state, and input parameters of the continuous variational matrices and saltation matrices improve stability properties.
 However, it must be ensured that the dynamics, periodicity, and other constraints of the system are obeyed.

 Trajectory optimization methods are a class of algorithms that aim to minimize a cost function while satisfying a set of constraints \cite{kelly_optimization}.
-For dynamical systems, these costs are generally functions of states and inputs, with constraints imposed on system dynamics and any other physical limits \cite{t-opt_methods}.
+For dynamical systems, these costs are generally functions of state and inputs, with constraints imposed on system dynamics and any other physical limits \cite{t-opt_methods}.
 For specific problems, other aspects of the system may be added into the cost or constraint functions such as design parameters or minimizing time~\cite{direct_t-opt,mombaur_stable_running}.
 Here we propose including the stability measure in the cost function to search for optimally stable trajectories.
 Eq.~\eqref{eq:t-opt} gives the simplest form of this trajectory optimization problem, with periodicity and dynamics constraints being enforced, where dynamics constraints obey continuous dynamics in each domain and reset mappings at each hybrid event \cite{Stryk_DIRCOL}.
+Additional costs and constraints may be included such as reference tracking costs, input costs, and any physical constraints.
 We solve this problem using a direct collocation optimization with a multi-phase method to handle hybrid events \cite{kelly_optimization,t-opt_methods,betts_t-opt}.
-This trajectory optimization method is capable of generating stable trajectories that would otherwise not be intuitively apparent.